arngolo/IoF50/README.md

 pip install rasterio
 pip install pqkmeans

-### to store numpy arrays in the database
-pip install django-ndarrayfield

 # Note:
-We can upload a shapefile to GEE in the assets section (under users/username location). at least `.shp, .dbf, .shx and .prj extension files are required.
+To upload a shapefile at least `.shp, .dbf, .shx and .prj extension files are required.
+Select them at once when uploading the vector data.

 # GEE python authentication